-When I thought about an interview that would be informative and inspiring at the same time and touching topics like health, personal development, and creative culture at work, I could not think of anybody else than interviewing my friend and integrative consultant Therese Bogan.
+When I thought about an interview that would be informative and inspiring at the same time and touching topics like health, personal development, and creative culture at work, I could not think of anyone else than interviewing my friend and integrative consultant Therese.

-I met Therese at a creative breakfast meet-up I hosted in Helsinki in 2012, and we quickly started to exchange ideas.
-Therese had just recently relocated from San Francisco to Helsinki, and to me, that was a wonderful source of inspiration and learning.
+I met Therese Bogan at a creative breakfast meet-up I hosted in Helsinki in 2012.
+Therese had just recently relocated from San Francisco to Helsinki, and she has been a precious source of inspiration and learning ever since.

 Can you tell us about your background and what you do?

 I am a psychotherapist by trade and craft.
 I work with industry players in many fields who are changing their perspective or creativity to fit the future.
 My background is in integrative psychology and preventative care.
 I’ve made programs and networks dedicated to the prevention of long-term mental health issues, burnout, emotional abuse and the effects of complex trauma.

 I became compelled to move back into the private sector to be a part of the current movement of mind-body connection into the mainstream.
 With technology and medical advancement happening at hyper speed, we will have new modalities for working with genetic and biological advancements in the hands of everyday people within the next 5 years.
 That means lifestyle choices and environments that we make by hand will have more power and influence on our health and our economy.
 This is a time for everyone to begin taking their lifestyle habits as investments in a long healthy and exciting life that could easily last over 100 years.